-Schedule Adjustment Period (Drop/Add) Attendance Confirmation (Never Attended) Midterm Grading (For Session 1 classes Fall and Spring only) Final Grading Timeframe 1 st week of class 2 nd week of class One week before midterm grades are due The last week or days of class Action by Instructor Students may add classes throughout Reporting opens the day after Drop/Add See the web midterm roster under the Submit final grades under the this week.
-Student attendance and closes one week later.
-Faculty tab in the RaiderNet Portal.
-Faculty tab in the RaiderNet Portal. cannot be based on class days before the student's registration.
-Report any student who has never attended your class or completed an activity Select Midterm Grades from the drop-down box in the "Faculty Grade Select Final Grades from the drop-down box in the "Faculty Refer students who have not paid after Drop/Add to the Business Office. in an online class by entering WN as a final grade.
-If everyone has attended, nothing needs to be done.
-Assignment."
-Grade Assignment" during the OPEN window. see on the web class roster Class Rosters are not final until after the Schedule Adjustment period.
+Schedule Adjustment Period (Drop/Add) Attendance Confirmation (Never Attended) Midterm Grading (For Session 1 classes Fall and Spring only) Final Grading Timeframe 1 st week of class 2 nd week of class One week before midterm grades are due The last week or days of class Students may add classes throughout this week.
+Student attendance cannot be based on class days before the student's registration.
+Refer students who have not paid after Drop/Add to the See the web midterm roster under the Faculty tab in the RaiderNet Portal.
+Select Midterm Grades from the drop-down box in the "Faculty Grade Assignment."
+Submit final grades under the Faculty tab in the RaiderNet Portal.
+Select Final Grades from the drop-down box in the "Faculty Grade Assignment" during the OPEN window. see on the web class roster Class Rosters are not final until after the Schedule Adjustment period.
 Students who add will appear, and students who drop will be removed from the roster.
-Students who have not paid will be Students reported as never attended will be shown on the class roster with a grade of WN.
-Once the Office of Academic Records & Enrollment rolls the WN grades; the student will be Midterm grades are advisory only.
+Students who have not paid will be dropped. attended, nothing needs to be done.
+Students reported as never attended will be shown on the class roster with a grade of WN.
+Once the Office of Academic Records & Enrollment rolls the WN grades; the student will be withdrawn from the roster.
+Midterm grades are advisory only.
 Students can view their midterm grades in RaiderNet.
 Instructors will see final grades on their Class rosters as soon as they save the grade on the grading roster.
-Past semester class rosters show final grades Issued for those terms. dropped. withdrawn from the roster.
+Past semester class rosters show final grades Issued for those terms.
 Students can view their final grades on RaiderNet.